A Dog's Life: The Autobiography of a Stray: Moon

 A female stray that Squirrel makes friends with after Bone disappears.
 Moon was a small dog, who resembled Bone.
 Moon and Squirrel took turns caring for each other when they were hurt.
 Moon is described as being brave, adventurous, and loving.
 Moon and Squirrel travel together from town to town for years, sneaking garbage at night and fighting other dogs when necessary.
 Moon's best friend was Squirrel.
-When Moon is killed by the Becker's car when crossing the road, Squirrel is very sad.
+When Moon is killed by the Becker's pickup truck when crossing the road, Squirrel is very sad.

 Dr. Roth

-A veterinarian who looks after Moon and Squirrel when they are brought into the vet by the Becker family.
-Squirrel remembers Dr. Roth as having gentle hands.
-Dr. Roth donates her time to fix Squirrel's broken leg, spay her, and give her shots.
+A veterinarian who looks after Moon and Squirrel when they are brought into the vet clinic by the Becker family.
+Squirrel remembers Dr. Roth as having gentle hands and speaking quietly.
+Dr. Roth donates her time to fix Squirrel's broken Arm, spay her, and give her shots.
 She also gives Squirrel a clean bill of health before she is taken in by her new family.

 Rachael

 An employee at the vet clinic that Moon and Squirrel are brought to.
 Rachael helped nurse Squirrel back to health by taking her for walks and caring for her.
-She was very sad to see Squirrel leave with the Becker family.
+She was sorry to be separated from Squirrel, after she was well enough to leave with the Becker family.

 Becker family

+Margery and Donald, and their mother and father, whose blue truck caused the injuries on the logging road.
+They spoke of several dogs they had owned, not seeming to be very emotionally attached to any of their 'summer dogs.'
+Squirrel found out how it feels to be lonely.